(See also Overview of Nephrotic Syndrome.)

-Membranous nephropathy (MN) mostly affects adults, in whom it is a common cause of nephrotic syndrome (see page Overview of Nephrotic Syndrome).
+Membranous nephropathy mostly affects adults, in whom it is a common cause of nephrotic syndrome.

-MN is usually idiopathic but may be secondary to any of the following:
+Membranous nephropathy is usually idiopathic, but it may be secondary to any of the following:

 Depending on the patient’s age, 4 to 20% have an underlying cancer, including solid cancers of the lung, colon, stomach, breast, or kidney; Hodgkin or non-Hodgkin lymphoma; chronic lymphocytic leukemia; and melanoma.

 Membranous nephropathy is rare in children and, when it occurs, is usually due to hepatitis B virus infection or SLE.

 Renal vein thrombosis is more frequent in membranous nephropathy and is usually asymptomatic, but may manifest with flank pain, hematuria, and hypertension.
 It may progress to pulmonary embolism.

 Diagnosis is suggested by development of nephrotic syndrome, particularly in patients who have potential causes of membranous nephropathy.
 The diagnosis is confirmed by biopsy.

 Immune complexes are seen as dense deposits on electron microscopy (see Figure: Electron microscopic features in immunologic glomerular disorders).
 Subepithelial dense deposits occur with early disease, with spikes of lamina densa between the deposits.
 Later, deposits appear within the GBM, and marked thickening occurs.
 A diffuse, granular pattern of IgG deposition occurs along the GBM without cellular proliferation, exudation, or necrosis.

-Evaluation of patients diagnosed with MN usually includes the following:
+Evaluation of patients diagnosed with membranous nephropathy usually includes the following:

 The search for occult cancer is usually limited to age-appropriate screening (eg, colonoscopy for patients age > 50 or with other symptoms or risk factors, mammography for women age > 40, prostate-specific antigen measurement for men age > 50 [age > 40 for blacks], chest x-ray and possibly chest CT for patients at risk of lung cancer).